Key technology boss at U.S. Census Bureau switches roles

 There is already heightened concern about an undercount, due to the Trump administration’s plan to ask respondents about their citizenship.
 Demographers and data experts have said that will frighten immigrants and Hispanics into not responding, thereby costing their communities funds and political representation.

-High-level personnel changes late in the process can strip the census of “experience that is hard to replace on a dime,” said Terri Ann Lowenthal, a consultant and former Congressional staffer overseeing census matters.
+High-level personnel changes late in the process can strip the census of “experience that is hard to replace on a dime,” said Terri Ann Lowenthal, a consultant and former congressional staffer overseeing census matters.

 “This close to the implementation of the census, it’s important that all of the gears are running like clockwork,” Lowenthal said.

-Reporting by Nick Brown; Editing by Lauren Tara LaCapra and Susan Thomas
+Reporting by Nick Brown; editing by Lauren Tara LaCapra and Susan Thomas